 [3] Apache; The Definitive Guide; Ben Laurie and Peter Laurie; O'Reilly Publishing

-[5] Using Samba; Jay Ts, Robert Eckstein and David Colloier-Brown; O'Reilly Publishing; Digital copy available at http://www.samba.org/samba/docs/using_samba/toc.html
+[4] Using Samba; Jay Ts, Robert Eckstein and David Colloier-Brown; O'Reilly Publishing; Digital copy of an old edition available at http://www.samba.org/samba/docs/using_samba/toc.html

 Home | fwiarda@fwiarda.com |